KooperL/marketo-developer.en/help/data-streams.md

     1. This step requires an Adobe Org
     1. Requires Adobe Org User to have Developer or System Admin Role

-To setup Adobe IO follow the instructions on page _Setting up Marketo User Audit Data Streams with Adobe IO_ in the Public Documentation section.
+To setup Adobe IO, see [Setting up Marketo User Audit Data Streams with Adobe IO](https://developer.adobe.com/events/docs/guides/using/marketo/marketo-user-audit-data-stream-setup/) in the Public Documentation section.

 ### Setting Up The User Audit Data Stream in Marketo